sotetsuk/pgx/README.md

     state = step(state, action)  # state.reward (2,)
 ```

 > ⚠️ Pgx is currently in the beta version.
 Therefore, API is subject to change without notice.
-We aim to release v1.0.0 in April 2023.
+We aim to release v1.0.0 in May 2023.
 Opinions and comments are more than welcome!

 <!---
 ### Limitations (for the simplicity)